omarwarsame/3tier_todo_app/README.md

 4. Database Password

 Link it with MSQL
-phpMyAdmiin is a Database management tool.
+phpMyAdmin is a Database management tool.

 ### STEP 3: